dbergan/Civ6-Warfare-Expanded/README.md

 4) Extract the zip into a folder
 5) There should be two folders in there (Data and Text), Copy/Paste these folders into your WarfareExpanded folder and overwrite the existing files

-My WarfareExpanded folder is here, yours may be in a slightly different location.
+My WarfareExpanded folder is here:
 C:\SteamLibrary\steamapps\workshop\content\289070\1527621312

+Yours may be in a slightly different location depending on how you set up Steam, but the part from \steamapps\ on should be the same.

-# How do I suggesting a simple change?
+# How do I suggest a simple change?

-1) You will need a github account.
+1) You will need a free github account.
 Create one here: https://github.com/join

-2) Once it's created and you've logged into github, go here: https://github.com/dbergan/WarfareExpanded
+2) Once it's created and you've logged in, go here: https://github.com/dbergan/WarfareExpanded

 3) Find the file where the change is to be made, for example, click on Text >> en_US >> WarfareExpanded_Text.xml

-4) Click the pencil icon on the top-left part of the code, now the code section will become editable.
+4) Click the pencil icon on the top-left part of the code, now the code section will become editable

-5) Make whatever changes you want to this file, then go to the bottom of the page.
+5) Make whatever changes you want to this file, then go to the bottom of the page

 6) Here you fill out a title and extended description of what you did, then press the green "Propose file change" button